 Computer science is concerned with the design, modeling, analysis, and applications of computer-related systems.
 Its study at UCLA provides education at the undergraduate and graduate levels necessary to understand, design, implement, and use the software and hardware of digital computers and digital systems.
-The programs provide comprehensive and integrated studies of subjects in computer system architecture, computer networks, distributed computer systems, programming languages and systems, information and data management, artificial intelligence, computer science theory, and scientific computing.
+The programs provide comprehensive and integrated studies of subjects in computer system architecture, computer networks, distributed computer systems, programming languages and systems, information and data management, artificial intelligence, computer science theory, and computer vision and graphics.

 The undergraduate and graduate studies and research projects in computer science are supported by significant computing resources.
-In addition to the departmental computing facility, there are nearly a dozen laboratories specializing in areas such as distributed systems, multimedia computer communications, VLSI systems, VLSI CAD, and artificial intelligence.
+In addition to the departmental computing facility, there are over a dozen laboratories specializing in areas such as distributed systems, multimedia computer communications, distributed sensor networks, VLSI systems, VLSI CAD, embedded and reconfigurable systems, computer graphics, and artificial intelligence.
 Also, the Cognitive Systems Laboratory is engaged in studying computer systems which emulate or support human reasoning.
-The Biocvbernetics Laboratory is devoted to multidisciplinary research involving the application of engineering and computer science methods to problems in biology and medicine.
+The Biocybernetics Laboratory is devoted to multidisciplinary research involving the application of engineering and computer science methods to problems in biology and medicine.